GregariousMammal/Main-Site/courses.md

 As a passionate technology educator, I have contributed to writing programming courses.
 If you're interested in me working on a course for you, then please [connect](/connect) with me.

+## CSS in Depth

+I am working on a video course to accompany [this forthcomign release](https://www.manning.com/books/css-in-depth) from Manning.

 ## Become an iOS Developer With Swift

 I wrote the course overview and reviwed the final content for this Berlin based coding school [and their Swift course](https://careerfoundry.com/en/courses/become-an-ios-developer).